dcamilleri/experiments/README.md

 # Ideas 💡

+### Implement snapshot testing for pure functions

+**Question I want to solve:**
+Can Jest snapshot testing be applied to pure functions ?
+Can it speed up our tests ?

+**Goals:**
+Play around with Jest and pure functions

-- Create a small tool to benchmark multiple functions together and analyze their performance
+### Create a small tool to benchmark multiple functions together and analyze their performance

 **Question I want to solve:**
 I have two implementations of the same algorithm.
 How can I know which one is faster ?
 Also, how can I easily benchmark 1000 iterations of these two algorithms ?